zhimin-z/zhimin-z.github.io/_posts/2025-11-11-the-end-provider-or-the-great-escape.md

 If we successfully ban killer robots but still let AI funnel all wealth into a handful of corporate servers,
 we will have made our **cage safer**, not **ourselves freer**.

-The only system capable of handling AI’s abundance, I believe, is a **new form of socialism**—not the bureaucratic socialism of the 20th century, but a **public-utility socialism** designed for the 21st.
+The only system capable of handling AI's abundance, I believe, is a **new form of socialism**—not the bureaucratic socialism of the 20th century, but a **public-utility socialism** designed for the 21st.

 ### **Pillar 1: State Capital and Public Ownership**

-The world’s most powerful AI systems—especially AGI—**cannot remain private monopolies.**
+The world's most powerful AI systems—especially AGI—**cannot remain private monopolies.**
 Like electricity or water, the "**intelligence grid**" must be treated as public infrastructure, co-owned by the state and the people it serves.

 ### **Pillar 2: The Great De-Commodification**